ShivamPoW/Black-Mirror-IPFS/README.md

 # Black Mirror
-Using CRDT by [Orbit DB](https://github.com/orbitdb/orbit-db) to build a serverless database for blogs on top of [IPFS](https://docs.ipfs.tech/).
+Using CRDT by [OrbitDB](https://github.com/orbitdb/orbit-db) to build a serverless database for blogs on top of [IPFS](https://docs.ipfs.tech/).

 ## Instructions (local)
 - Clone the repo, choose PORT.